Optimizing Pandas Chunksize for 10M Row Fare Files

 | Sudden OOM spikes | object dtype fallback on malformed strings |

-# Profile memory allocation during ingestion (-X tracemalloc enables the tracer)
+# Profile allocation during ingestion (-X tracemalloc enables the tracer).

 python -X tracemalloc -c "from pathlib import Path; from script import ingest_fare_csv; ingest_fare_csv(Path('test.csv'))"